ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 ## Async Network Protocol

 In the request-response paradigm, network communication is done by blocking calls.
-However, blocking a thread to a network call is very expensive.
-That’s why other languages supported async I/O and you have to implement async/await by using callback-based code techniques.
+However, blocking a OS thread to perform a network interaction is very expensive.
+That’s why many other languages supported async I/O and with that you have to implement complicated logic to handle asynchronous evens using techniques such as callbacks and promises.
 On the other hand, Ballerina’s request-response protocols are implicitly non-blocking and will take care of asynchronous invocations.

 ### Get Started